Pioreactor/docs.pioreactor/developer_guide/03-Automations/02-Writing new automations.md

         self.target_od = target_od
 ```

-Finally, every `duration` minutes, the function `execute` will run (this logic is in the parent class).
+Finally, every `duration` (specified in the controller later) minutes, the function `execute` will run.
 The `execute` contains the core logic of the automation.
 In our (simple) case, we want to dilute the vial if we have exceed the `latest_od`:

 ```python
     def execute(self):